Minigama – Coil Building the New Mini Kiln

 minigama the mini ceramic kiln

-My consept scetch, or a mini-miniagama.
+My concept sketch, or mini-miniagama.

 Minigama

-Here it all started for me, with this small booklet, which I do believe is a translation of only the essentials of Mr. Akira’s kilns.
-If Mr. Akira is the inventor of this kiln type, or the story about its origin, is not described.
-Here is the front cover of the English booklet:
+This small booklet, which I do believe only translates a small fraction of Mr. Akira’s know-how about Minigama’s.
+The booklet gives no hint if Mr. Akira is the inventor of this kiln or the story about its origin.

 Book: minigama, by Akira Yoshida